Kickstarter is the Internet’s biggest crowdsourcing site.

 Budget your ENTIRE project, including fulfilling rewards, before you decide how much you need to request.

-Use a shipping calculator from a postal company that specializes in reward fulfillment before quoting shipping fees to your backers–one mistake there and you could destroy your profit margin.
+Use a shipping calculator from a crowdfunding fulfillment that specializes in reward fulfillment before quoting shipping fees to your backers–one mistake there and you could destroy your profit margin.

 Have Varied Reward Levels